Best Travel and Acoustic Guitar Reviews

 Pros

-• The finish on this guitar is beautiful
+• The finish on this guitar is simple and elegant

 • Compact parlor body style